TechnicalInterviewPrep/urlShortener/README.md

 * Hashing
   * Part of the application service layer
-  * Use the MD5 hashing function, which will take the url and a salt
+  * We'll use the MD5 hashing function, which will take the url and a salt
-  * Take the hash value from the MD5 hashing function and covert it to Base62
+  * The hash value from the MD5 hashing function will be coverted to Base62
-  * Take the first six characters of the Base62 value
+  * Then we'll use the first six characters of the Base62 value

 ### Step 3: Understanding Bottlenecks ###